pavanpc/Events-Aggregator/README.md

  #### Why Elasticsearch?

    2. Elasticsearch provides very good SLA for reading data and aggregations.
-With my experience its<b> ~<20 ms</b> for normal search and aggregation queries for around <b>100 million records with 3 nodes(AWS medium size machine) cluster</b>.
+With my experience it is less than <b> ~30 ms</b> for normal search and aggregation queries for around <b>100 million records with 3 nodes(AWS medium size machine) cluster</b>.
    3. Also, elasticsaerch works very well for use cases with <b>Write Onnce and Read Many</b> patterns(similar to given use case).
    4. Also, we can build <b>realtime dashboards using Kibana </b>on top of it.
 This will be very helpful for Business guys to do analysis in real time.
    5. It uses Inverted indexes(lucene) for storing data and hence its faster.